 |Dout, Co, Ao|

-The GPIO pin will be configured as an counter of input events with an optional filter.
-The counter can register rising signal edges 0V → 3.3V (TOON), falling edges 3.3V → 0V (TOOFF) and any signal changes (without TOON/TOOFF).
+The GPIO pin will be configured as a counter of input events with an optional filter.
+The counter can register rising signal edges 0V → 3.3V (TOON), falling edges 3.3V → 0V (TOOFF), and any signal changes (without TOON/TOOFF).